-You can build your own services and deploy them to the architecture to introduce your own data sources, or intermediary middleware to process, encrypt, and otherwise manipulate the messages received by the platform.
+You can build your own services and deploy them to the architecture to introduce your own data sources, or intermediary middleware, in order to process, encrypt, and otherwise manipulate the messages received by the platform.

-We have current use cases where Open Interop receives data from a number of systems including WHONet, point of care devices, and simple spreadsheets via the use of data connectors.
-And in addition, API based data generators to simulate device testing.
-We can manipulate this data and transmit it into DHIS2 as an event line listing, for tracker and specifically into the WHO's TB tracker.
+We have current use cases wherein Open Interop receives data from a number of systems including WHONet, point of care devices, and simple spreadsheets via the use of data connectors.
+In addition to this, API based data generators are used to simulate device testing.
+We can manipulate this data and transmit it into DHIS2 as an event line listing for trackers, specifically into the WHO's TB tracker.